hrishikeshp0304/scRNA-seq-Analysis-on-Tabula_Muris-data/README.md

 - Normalizing each cell by total counts over all genes, and then performing PCA
 - Removing "offending" genes(very highly expressed genes) such as Rn45s, and then performing PCA
 - Finally, Normalization by log1p, scaling and then PCA.

+The next part of the project involves dimensionality reduction and clustering, to observe and further investigate clusters in cells of a perticular sybtissue.
+Following this, the final part of the project will involve investigation of differential expression of genes in various cell classes.